 Even after making this move for Harris, Philadelphia is still staring at the glaring weakness it had before doing this deal: athleticism off the bench.
 Scott will replace Muscala as the team's backup power forward (where he's actually a better fit), while Marjanovic will give them an intriguing look against bigger backup big men and Jonah Bolden can possibly get spot minutes against smaller ones.

 Among backup guards and wings, though, here is Philadelphia's current assortment of players: T.J.
 McConnell, Furkan Korkmaz, and injured guards Markelle Fultz and Zhaire Smith.
-Assuming Philadelphia doesn't turn Fultz into players who can help now -- and coach Brett Brown said Tuesday Fultz isn't anywhere close to returning -- expect the Sixers to be a heavy player for any guard on the buyout market who springs free.
+Assuming Philadelphia doesn't turn Fultz into players who can help now -- and coach Brett Brown said Tuesday Fultz isn't anywhere close to returning -- expect the Sixers to be a heavy player for any guard on the buyout market that springs free.
 Wesley Matthews is the most obvious name, but any other that pops up will immediately garner interest.
 Corey Brewer also is likely to make a return to the roster once the deadline passes.

 One of the questions executives around the league have been pondering over the past several weeks is the Clippers' direction at the deadline.
 Facing the possibility of handing over their first-round pick if they make the playoffs, would the Clippers actually go for it?
 Or would they instead pivot and use their many interesting players on expiring deals to net future assets?